mykcryptodev/log-a-dog/CRON_JOBS.md

 ### What it does

 This cron job automatically executes the "Reward Moderators" functionality on a schedule, eliminating the need for manual intervention.
-It:
+It uses the Supabase database as the source of truth and relies on webhooks for automatic database updates:

-1. **Finds eligible events** - Looks for DogEvents that:
+1. **Finds eligible events** - Queries the Supabase database for DogEvents that:
    - Were created more than `ATTESTATION_WINDOW_SECONDS` ago (attestation window has passed)
    - Have `attestationResolved` set to `false` or `null`
    - May have attestation activity to resolve